AlessandroTinaoui/Sleep-Quality-Federated-MLP-Regressor/README.md

 # Sleep Quality MLP Regressor

 A federated learning system for sleep quality prediction using Multi-Layer Perceptron (MLP) neural networks.
 This project implements a distributed machine learning approach where multiple clients train local models that are aggregated on a central server using Flower (Flwr), a federated learning framework.
+This model was first created and tested along other models in the [Experiment Repostory](https://github.com/AlessandroTinaoui/CSI-prog4-esperimenti)
 ## Overview

 This project predicts sleep quality scores using time-series features extracted from sleep-tracking data.
 It leverages federated learning to train models across multiple data silos (user groups) while maintaining data privacy.
 The system includes: